awesomephant/blog/posts/monolith.md

 canonical: https://maxakohler.medium.com/its-probably-art-b554f7c5f3e0
 ---

-{% leadin %}The Utah Monolith{% endleadin %} was located at 38°20'35.18" North, 109°39'58.32" West in Red Rock Country, Utah, on a piece of flat ground between two diverging rock faces.
+{% leadin %}The Utah Monolith{% endleadin %} stood at 38°20'35.18" North, 109°39'58.32" West in Red Rock Country, Utah, on a piece of flat ground between two diverging rock faces.
 It was installed there by an unknown artist sometime in 2016 (that's when it appears in satellite images), discovered by wildlife officials on November 23, 2020, and removed ten days later by four unknown men.{% fn "Alan Yuhas / The New York Times (2020): *[A Weird Monolith Is Found in the Utah Desert](https://www.nytimes.com/2020/11/24/us/Utah-monolith-red-rock-country.html)*"%}

 It was ten to twelve feet tall, and made of polished sheet metal riveted together along the edges, forming a slender, triangular column.
 Until its removal, the structure was embedded (possibly cemented) into a hole of the same cross section, probably cut into the hard ground with a concrete saw.